Rupesh282/AI-LAB/lab3/readme.txt

 in our case, L = 4 and C = 5 so,
 command : $ ./clause_generator 4 5 > CNF.txt

-you can see generated clauses in readable_CNF.txt (one clause on each line)
+you can see generated clauses in readable_CNF.txt (one clause on each line) by executing command : $ make view

 # to run tabuSearch
 command : $./tabuSearch < CNF.txt